 The word “dale” is another way of saying “valley”, so that’s what you can expect in the Yorkshire Dales – plenty of valleys.
 Another thing the area is renowned for is the dry-stone wall, of which it has countless.

 There are also many cave systems here too, and it’s actually one of the most popular caving spots in the country.
 Some of the caves and caverns are even open to the public, so you can explore these beautiful landscapes in safety when you visit.

 The Nikon survey participants voted the Lake District as the most photogenic part of the UK – which we were naturally pleased to discover, given that we have four holiday parks around the Lake District area.

 Perhaps we are a little biased, but there’s a reason we chose to open so many holiday parks in the Lake District.

 It’s England’s largest national park, and it has 20 major lakes in total, countless smaller bodies of water, rivers, mountains, hills, and of course, plenty of welcoming towns and quaint villages.

 If you think how small Britain is in the grand scheme of things, all the splendid beautiful landscapes we’ve just talked about are “right on your doorstep”, so to speak.
 So it could be said that we should appreciate our countryside more than we do.

-Why not book a holiday at one of our holiday parks in the Lake District area?
+Why not book a holiday at one of our holiday parks?
 You can explore the surrounding area by day and relax in luxury by night.
 Or if you don’t want to do much, you can simply relax day and night, taking in the picturesque views within the park itself.